German Easter Traditions, Facts and Customs- Easter in Germany!

 German Easter Markets

-Similar to German Christmas Markets, German Easter Markets sell seasonal ornaments and foods.
-The markets open during Lent, and tend to only run on Weekends.
-Find special decorated eggs of all sorts, as well as many delicious treats.
+Like German Christmas Markets, German Easter Markets sell seasonal ornaments and foods.
+The markets open on weekends during Lent.
+You will find decorated eggs, ornaments, figurines, and many delicious treats.
 Some Markets even have Carnival areas where kids can play games!

 Read more about German Easter Markets HERE—> German Easter Markets